-1. To act as liaison to OFA and CHIC
+1. To act as liaison to the OFA and CHIC

 2. To approve club supported health studies.

-4. To recommend allocation of CHF monies for specific studies.
+4. To recommend allocation of the Canine Health Foundation monies for specific studies.

-5. To develop a health survey in conjunction with OFA
+5. To develop a health survey in conjunction with Orthopedic Foundation for Animals

 6. To develop and execute DNA collections and studies